monoprosito/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 15. 14-findthatword: This script display lines containing the pattern "root" from the file /etc/passwd
 16. 15-countthatword: This script display the number of lines that contain the pattern "bin" in the file /etc/passwd
 17. 16-whatsnext: This script display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
+18. 17-hidethisword: This script all the lines in the file /etc/passwd that do not contain the pattern "bin".